Abhaydutt2003/_BookUsNow/README.md

 #### Vite.js for Fast Development

 Vite.js was selected as the build tool and development server because of its blazing-fast performance.
 It provides instant hot module replacement (HMR) and optimizes the development experience, allowing developers to see changes in real-time without lengthy build processes.

-### Note

-The provided API includes image links hosted on Google Drive.
-However, Chrome may block these images due to security policies, resulting in a `net::ERR_BLOCKED_BY_ORB` error.
-This error typically occurs due to Cross-Origin Resource Sharing (CORS) restrictions or other browser security mechanisms.
-Until additional backend access is provided, we have used random image links to demonstrate efficient image fetching within the application.

-**Disclaimer:** Please note that the website is hosted on Netlify, and initial loading times may be slow due to this.
-The hero section image is a local asset, and it takes time for Netlify to deliver that image.